makerdao/lockstake/lockstake-overview.md

 When withdrawing back the MKR the user has to pay an exit fee.

-**TODO**: is exit fee configurable?

 **System Attributes:**

 * A single user address can open multiple positions (each denoted as `urn`).
 * Each `urn` relates to zero or one chosen delegate contract, zero or one chosen farm, and one vault.
 * MKR cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
 * In case a delegate contract is chosen, the user's entire locked MKR amount is delegated.
-* In case a farm is chosen, the user can choose how much of its MKR credit to deposit for farming.
+* In case a farm is chosen, the user can choose how much of its MKR credit to stake for farming.
 * The entire locked MKR amount is also credited as collateral for the user, however the user itself decides if and how much NST to borrow.
 * A user can delegate control of an `urn` that it controls to another EOA/contract.